Kneaded That

 Bake your sourdough chocolate cake for 30-35 minutes at 350°F. It will be done when the top is set and a toothpick inserted in the center comes out clean.

-Picture of Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
+Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
 Step 3: make the brown butter buttercream.

 Step 4: Once the cake is cool, add the softened butter and brown butter to the bowl of a stand mixer or large mixing bowl and whip at medium low speed with a paddle attachment until light and fluffy.

-Picture of Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
+Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
 Step 4: finish the brown butter buttercream and decorate the cake.

 Step 5: Add the powdered sugar in gradually (small incraments are necessary to prevent the powdered sugar from flying out of the bowl once you turn the mixer on).